 Thankful Pumpkins – If you’re trying to get kids into the real spirit of Thanksgiving this is the perfect craft!
 For this kids craft you’ll need scissors, orange and green construction paper, a black marker and a stapler.
 Simply cut out 8 strips of orange paper.
 Then, have kids write one thing they are thankful for on each strip.
 Staple into a circle and add a green leaf to finish off.
 Find the step by step picture tutorial here!

-DIY Turkey Rings – Turn pipe cleaners, googley eyes, and pom pom balls into adorable turkey rings with a little help from a hot glue gun.
+DIY Turkey Rings – Turn pipe cleaners, googly eyes, and pom pom balls into adorable turkey rings with a little help from a hot glue gun.
 Boys and girls will love these rings AND they’re fun to make.
-Since this craft involves a hot glue gun it shouldn’t be done with out the supervision of mom and dad.
+Since this craft involves a hot glue gun it should be done with the supervision of mom or dad.

 Thanksgiving Krispie Treats – I love any excuse to make rice krispie treats (my weakness!) and this recipe offers the perfect Thanksgiving twist.
 Kids will love shaping the rice krispies and decorating the turkeys.
 BUT keep in mind these types of food crafts can get messy!
 This craft is also a great way to make use of any leftover Halloween candy.
 Yum!
 Find the step by step tutorial here.